-Based on their business and educational experiences, each audit committee member has: a reasonable understanding of the accounting principles used by the Company; an ability to assess the general application of such principles in connection with the accounting for estimates, accruals and reserves; experience analyzing and evaluating financial statements that present a breadth and level of complexity of issues that can reasonably be expected to be raised by the Company's financial statements, or experience actively supervising one or more individuals engaged in such activities; and an understanding of internal controls and procedures for financial reporting.
+Based on their business and educational experiences, each Audit Committee member has: a reasonable understanding of the accounting principles used by the Company; an ability to assess the general application of such principles in connection with the accounting for estimates, accruals and reserves; experience analyzing and evaluating financial statements that present a breadth and level of complexity of issues that can reasonably be expected to be raised by the Company's financial statements, or experience actively supervising one or more individuals engaged in such activities; and an understanding of internal controls and procedures for financial reporting.

-Michael Mansfield serves as a chair of the audit committee.
-Mr. Mansfield is a chartered professional accountant and a chartered financial analyst who has served as investment professional specializing on Canadian venture market for over 20 years.
+Robert Chausse serves as Chair of the Audit Committee.
+Mr. Chausse is a chartered professional accountant who has more than 25 years of international finance experience and serves as CFO of New Gold Inc. Mr. Mansfield is a chartered professional accountant and a chartered financial analyst who has served as investment professional specializing on Canadian venture market for over 20 years.
 Carmelo Marrelli is a chartered professional accountant (CPA, CA, CGA) by training and has many years of experience as a senior financial executive of publicly listed companies.
 He currently acts as chief financial officer to a number of reporting issuers on the Toronto Stock Exchange, the TSXV, the CSE and NEO Exchange.
-Mr. Birak has extensive experience of facilitating compliance with financial regulations.
-He has served on the Investment and Budget committees of the Society of Economic Geologists since 2012 and 2014, respectively.
-In his role as SVP Exploration for Coeur Mining Inc. Mr. Birak assisted Coeur Mining in meeting its responsibilities under the rules of Section 404 of the Sarbanes-Oxley Act of 2002 and was part of a senior team that reviewed all public information releases related to its financial and technical matters.